newfront/hitchhikers_guide_to_deltalake_streaming/hitchhikers_guide/notebooks/first-steps/README.md

 1. [Streaming First Steps](./streaming-first-steps.ipynb) provides you with a simple journey.
 You'll learn to create a Delta Lake table using the `DeltaTable` python utility.
 Then we'll populate the table, and run our first streaming job.
 (I promise this will be a breeze!).

+2. After you've completed the `streaming-first-steps.ipynb`, then move onto part-2. [dl-streaming-101.ipynb](dl-streaming-101.ipynb).
+We will pick up where we left off and run our first streaming aggregation job.

 > Note: This is work in progress.
 Please open up an [Issue](https://github.com/newfront/hitchhikers_guide_to_deltalake_streaming/issues) if you find things that seem out of place.
 Just be nice.